Restructuring and Turnarounds using Insolvency Procedures

 Pixsta Limited

-The partners of TMP were introduced to the management team of Pixsta Limited (“Pixsta”) in early November 2009.
+The partners of TMP were introduced to the management team of Pixsta Limited (“Pixsta”) early one November.

 Pixsta was an IT company that had researched and developed visual search technology (as opposed to “text” searches).
 This technology had been implemented in a fashion context – allowing visitors to their website to search a fashion database using images.
 A patent application was in progress for this technology.
 Pixsta was historically funded through venture capital, although no new finance could be raised through these avenues.

-The directors were aware that at the end of December 2009, their existing funding would run out and from that point on, they could not afford to pay their debts as they fell due.
+The directors were aware that at the end of the December, their existing funding would run out and from that point on, they could not afford to pay their debts as they fell due.

 After the initial consultation with TMP, the directors continued to try and raise further finance but by mid-December had run out of options and came back to TMP to investigate alternative solutions - not least of which was to ensure that they were acting according to their fiduciary duties.